nguyenhau442001/turtlebot3/README.md

 # PART I. OVERVIEW ESSENTIAL PART COMMUNICATE
 1.Introduction

-One thing you need to know is that ROS supports plenty of programming languages, but popular is C++ and Python, which don’t have C language.
-Therefore, I conduct coding for the STM32 board (controller board) by using C++, in the embedded computer (mini pc or Ras) we run script python or C++.
-We will communicate between the PC with STM32 via ROS SERIAL.
 In order to communicate with ROS, the first step we need do is install the rosserial package.
+But you need to determine what is the package fit your microcontroller, I use STM32DUINO so I will install rosserial package for arduino.

 ![image](https://user-images.githubusercontent.com/105471622/196738444-9dd84fe6-eab7-49eb-9ac8-48d59ac44471.png)